Throwing Injury Physical Therapy

 - A “loose” feeling in the shoulder

-Many throwing injuries can heal with conservative therapies.
-At Exchange Physical Therapy Group in New Jersey, our team of physical therapists uses a one-on-one approach that is hands-on and can help restore your shoulder or arm functionality as quickly and safely as possible.
+Many throwing injuries can heal with conservative treatments.
+Our team of uses a one-on-one approach that is hands-on and can help restore your shoulder or arm functionality as quickly and safely as possible.
 We value being able to provide you with close supervision, personal assistance, and the latest technology when it comes to treating a throwing injury.
 We can also support you following your recovery, teaching you ways to promote shoulder and elbow strength and prevent re-injury.

-If you are suffering from a throwing injury, visit one of our Exchange Physical Therapy Group locations in Jersey City, Hoboken, or Weehawken.
-We are open seven days a week and accept walk-ins so you can come in anytime.
+If you are suffering from a throwing injury, visit one of our locations.
+We are open six days a week and accept walk-ins so you can come in anytime.
 If you would prefer to schedule an appointment in advance, you can fill out the form on this page.